thomasgallo/Emarus/README.md

 $ rosrun rosserial_python serial_node.py /dev/ttyACM0
 ```

-Run the visual recognition and the state machine
+Run the visual recognition and the state machine on your computer

 ```
 $ roslaunch emarus emarus.launch